Thypoch 28mm f1.4 Product Shot on the Leica M11

 Thypoch 28mm f1.4 vs Other Options I Own

 Overall, the Thypoch Simera 28mm f1.4 is the coolest 28mm lens I own.
 For manual focus M-Mount lenses, my two favorite 28mm lenses now are the Zeiss Biogon 28mm f2.8 and this one.
-I would go with the Zeiss if I really wanted to lean into a high contrast look, or if I was exclusively shooting film, where I wouldn’t really want f1.4, and I would choose the Thypoch for everything else.
+I would go with the Zeiss if I really wanted to lean into a high contrast look, or if I was exclusively shooting film, and I would choose the Thypoch for everything else.

 I also had the Voigtlander 28mm f2 Type-II Black Paint for a bit.
 Even though it’s an f2 lens, it really only delivers acceptable performance at f2.8.
 If you consider it an f2.8 lens, it’s also a lot of fun.
 And there is a Voigtlander 28mm f1.5 lens that looks promising, but you don’t get a .7m haptic click or the fun depth-of-field scale.